 - A valid F-1 Visa

 Upon completion of your OPT, you are granted a 60-day grace period as indicated on your EAD Card.
 You may not work during this time.
 You must notify the ISS Office if you plan to leave the U.S. or if you plan to transfer to another program after your OPT.
-Notification can be made by emailing email@example.com or visiting the ISS Office at the Village Drive Building.
+Notification can be made by emailing email@example.com or visiting the ISS Office.